anthonymittz/java-exercises/README.md

     - getting the stdin stream
     - storing the input in a variable

-> Remain to be written
+> Remains to be written